-The latest syllabus is version 3, published February 2018.
+The latest syllabus is version 2, published February 2018.
+There are no significant changes which affect teaching.

 Any textbooks endorsed to support IGCSE Chemistry (0620) for examination from 2016 are suitable for use with this syllabus.

 1 Why choose this syllabus?